allenai/allennlp/tutorials/getting_started/getting_started.md

     evaluate  Evaluate the specified model + dataset
 ```

+It's what we'll be using throughout this tutorial.

 Eventually you'll want to create your own models and helper classes,
 at which point you'll need to create your own run script that knows
 about them.